Proposal Support

 • University of Minnesota Informatics Institute (historical)

 The PRF Routing Chain information is the same for all units under Research Computing.
-The current PRF routing chain can be found by searching for DeptID "11062" in the PRF Routing Chain spreadsheet.
+The current PRF routing chain can be found by searching for DeptID "11062" in the PRF Routing Chain spreadsheet (or "11063" for IIB).